Canon EF 50mm lens: EF50mm 1.8

 The EF50mm f/1.8 is an economy level lens (discontinued in 1990), which has been replaced by the EF50mm f/1.8 II.
 The body is plastic while the lens mount is stainless steel, and it features a distance window with infrared index.
 A 5 blade maximum aperture of f/1.8 gives this lens the ability to create depth of field effects.
 Note that this housing and use of a 5-blade aperture were shared with the EF28mm f/2.8 and EF35mm f/2 lenses, in the case of the latter to speed date of release and keep production costs low.

 The optical construction of this lens contains 6 lens elements, with no special elements.
 This lens uses a front extension focusing system, powered by an AFD motor.
 The front of the lens does not rotate when focusing, making it compatible with circular polarisers.

 Although auto-focus speed, despite the AFD motor, is moderately fast but audible, the lens is still very popular.

 Because of its low price (it is sold used only) and very sharp optical quality, this lens has earned the preference of a lot of photographers.
-Obviously, when shooting at f/1.8, it offers a very shallow depth of field which is beneficial for isolating subjects against a blurred background (bokeh).
+When shooting at f/1.8, it offers a very shallow depth of field which is beneficial for isolating subjects against a blurred background (bokeh).